replicatedhq/replicated-docs/docs/templates/procedure.md

   - CLUSTER_NAME: With the name of the kubeconfig cluster.

-  [Use a bulleted list for the parameter input definitions unless you feel the list is too long and that a table would be cleaner.
+  [Use a bulleted list for the placeholder text definitions unless you feel the list is too long and that a table would be cleaner.
 If you need to use a table, use the following table format:

   <table>
     <tr>